 Many people ride motorcycles recreationally and as a means of transportation.
 While they can be enjoyable, they can also be dangerous.
-Riders do not have the physical protection that vehicles provide and are therefore more susceptible to injuries if they are involved in a collision.
+Riders do not have the physical protection that vehicles provide and are more susceptible to injuries if involved in a collision.

 Helmets are one of the ways that motorcyclists avoid sustaining injuries in these instances, but not everyone feels the need to wear them.
 There are different laws, both federally and at a state level, that determine when a motorcyclist is required to wear a helmet.